rust-or/good_lp/README.md

 }
 ```

+For a more complex example, see the [resource allocation problem](https://github.com/lovasoa/good_lp/blob/main/tests/resource_allocation_problem.rs).

 ## Features and limitations

 - **Linear programming**.
 This crate currently supports only the definition of linear programs.
 You cannot use it with